 Crayfish are predators that could kill and eat many aquarium animals, including some fishes, but once she lays eggs and become berried, she becomes weak and vulnerable.
-In such case, how do she now protect her eggs from other tank mates.
+In such a case, how does she now protect her eggs from other tank mates?

-Crayfish do protect her eggs by burrowing and hiding in the soil till the eggs hatch.
+Crayfish do protect their eggs by burrowing and hiding in the soil till the eggs hatch.

 By doing this, both them and their eggs will be safe because other tank mates can not easily locate them.

 This is why it is always advisable to add substrates to your cray tanks.